chef/chef-web-docs/chef_master/source/resource_template.rst

 ``:touch``
    Touch a file.
 This updates the access (atime) and file modification (mtime) times for a file.
 (This action may be used with this resource, but is typically only used with the **file** resource.)

-.. warning:: .. tag notes_selinux_file_based_resources

-             For a machine on which SELinux is enabled, the chef-client will create files that correctly match the default policy settings only when the cookbook that defines the action also conforms to the same policy.

-             .. end_tag

 Properties
 =====================================================
 This resource has the following properties: